Visit Tadoba National Park, India

 Although Tadoba has a healthy population of tigers, they are not used to human presence and slow to show themselves.
 It is worth spending several days here to have a chance to see them.
 The park is famous for many other great mammals such as Leopard, Sloth Bear, Gaur, Wild Dog, Striped Hyena, Jungle Cat and Chausingha (the Four-horned Antelope), not to mention a rich birdlife.
 Tadoba National Park is for those who want to sample a little-known, little-visited, tourist-free national park and tiger reserve.

-Suggested Tadoba National Park itinerary
+Suggested itinerary featuring Tadoba National Park

 This sample itinerary will give you an idea of what is possible when you travel in Tadoba National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.